Brooklyn Bridge: 21st century

 In early 2020, City Council speaker Corey Johnson and the nonprofit Van Alen Institute hosted an international contest to solicit plans for the redesign of the bridge's walkway.
 Ultimately, in January 2021, the city decided to install a two-way protected bike path on the Manhattan-bound roadway, replacing the leftmost vehicular lane.
 The bike lane would allow the existing promenade to be used exclusively by pedestrians.
 Work on the bike lane started in June 2021, and the new path was completed on September 14, 2021.
+Despite the addition of the bike path, the bridge's walkway was still frequently overcrowded, prompting the city to propose that street vendors be banned from the bridge and others citywide.
+All vendors were banned from the bridge in January 2024, and the same month, the bridge's new LED lights were illuminated for the first time.
+The National Transportation Safety Board recommended in early 2025 that the bridge undergo a structural vulnerability assessment, following the Francis Scott Key Bridge collapse in Maryland the previous year.

 Usage

 Vehicular traffic

 Horse-drawn carriages have been allowed to use the Brooklyn Bridge's roadways since its opening.
 Originally, each of the two roadways carried two lanes of a different direction of traffic.
 The lanes were relatively narrow at only 8 ft wide.
-In 1922, motor vehicles were banned from the bridge, while horse-drawn carriages were restricted from the Manhattan Bridge.
-Thereafter, the only vehicles allowed on the Brooklyn Bridge were horse-drawn.
+In July 1922, motor vehicles were banned from the bridge; the ban lasted until May 1925.